mbergo/BMAD-METHOD/src/bmm/workflows/4-implementation/genai-knowledge-sync/knowledge-index-template.md

 ### Embedding Recommendations

 - **Model:** Use an embedding model that handles technical content well
-- **Chunk Overlap:** 50-100 characters overlap between adjacent chunks from same source
+- **Chunk Overlap:** 50-100 characters overlap between adjacent chunks from the same source
 - **Metadata Filters:** Always filter by category and priority for focused retrieval
 - **Top-K:** Retrieve 3-5 chunks per query for optimal context balance